🔼The name Eluzai: Summary

 The name Eluzai consists of two or three components, the first of which being אל, El, the prominent Canaanite deity whose name became applied to the God of Israel, or the common abbreviation of Elohim, the genus God:

-The second part of our name appears to derive from the verb עוז ('uz), meaning to take or seek refuge:
+The second part of our name appears to derive either from the adjective עז ('az), meaning strong or the verb עוז ('uz), meaning to take or seek refuge:

 Thirdly: the letter י (yod) upon which our name ends, may either create an adjective (safe-ly), a possessive form (my safety), or may be a remnant of יה (Yah), which is short for יהוה, which is the name YHWH, or Yahweh.